andrew-t/xmas-csv-viewer/README.md

 Basically I am a JavaScript person and not a Python person so when I came to do [Matt's silly tree thing this year](https://www.youtube.com/watch?v=WuMRJf6B5Q4) I wanted a viewer that would work without setting up a Python environment.
 This is it.
 It's not especially nice but maybe you can use it.

+I have no idea if the framerate even approximately matches the real tree.

 # Using it

 1. Clone this repo somewhere